jspear16/jspear16/APSU_Coursework/README.md

 ## CSCI 4805
-Computer Science Capstone (UNINISHED)
+Computer Science Capstone

-This class is currently ongoing as of 4/27/21.
 The focus of this class was to have small groups pool their expertise and knowledge together for a large, semester-long project aimed at providing experience for real-world software development.
+My groups idea was to make a simple circuit designer to include a functional graphical user interface and generate a simple printable circuit board trace outline based on the user input.

 ## ENGR 4000